jbrzozoski/Sparkplug/client_libraries/javascript/node-red-contrib-sparkplug/README.md

 ### Sparkplug Node Inputs

-The Sparkplug Node expects input messages to be published on topics of the
+The Sparkplug Node expects input messages to be received on topics of the
+format:  *topicVersion*/*deviceId*/*type*.

-format:  `<topicVersion>/<deviceId>/<type>`.
-The following are acceptable values for each token in the topic:
+Acceptable values for each token in the topic are :

- * topicVersion: A1.0
+ * *topicVersion*: A1.0
- * deviceId: A unique device ID string that does not contain the following reserved characters: '/', '#', "+".
+ * *deviceId*: A unique device ID string that does not contain the following reserved characters: '/', '#', "+".
- * type: DDATA | DBIRTH | DDEATH
+ * *type*: DDATA | DBIRTH | DDEATH

 The payload of each message will depend on the message type.

 #### DBIRTH message

-Topic: A1.0/<deviceId>/DBIRTH
+Topic:  A1.0/*deviceId*/DBIRTH
 Payload:  An object with a "timestamp" (required), array of ALL "metric" objects
          (required), and "position" (optional).
 Example:
 ```
 {